WHAT IS PEAK TO FONG?

 Peak to Fong is HKDR’s biggest annual fundraising event which traditionally takes place every year during November.
 100% of funds raised during this unforgettable day go towards Hong Kong Dog Rescue’s operating costs, including much needed veterinary care, purchase of dog food, dog beds and kennel supplies.

-Sunday 13th November 2016 is the date for this year’s 14th Peak to Fong Sponsored Walk, an event that has become a tradition for Hong Kong dog owners and dog lovers alike.
-This year’s Disney-themed ticket/T-shirt design features two of our favourite characters, Beauty and the Beast.
+Sunday 19th November 2017 is the date for this year’s 14th Peak to Fong Sponsored Walk, an event that has become a tradition for Hong Kong dog owners and dog lovers alike.

 WHAT IS HONG KONG DOG RESCUE (HKDR)?